hubpav/twr-sigfox-pulse-counter/README.md

 ## Introduction

 Sigfox pulse counter to be used as a wireles counter.
+Device running from two AAA batteries.
+It reports measured data to Sigfox network every 60 minutes.

-#Hardware
+## Hardware

 The following hardware components are used for this project: